5 stars

 Obtaining an open work permit can open up numerous employment opportunities across various sectors in Canada.

-When applying for a Canadian work permit, it is essential to provide the required documents to support your application.
+When applying for a Canadian work permit, it is essential to provide the following documents to support your application.
 The documents needed may vary depending on the type of work permit you are applying for and your individual circumstances.
 Here are some of the common documents required for a Canadian work permit application:

 • A valid passport: Ensure your passport is up-to-date and valid for the duration of your stay in Canada.